I-Land: Concept Test

 The third test of the second part of the show is about concept performance and features a mini-mission to form teams.
 The trainees cover two songs by Seventeen, "Pretty U" and "Hit".
 They are given one day to practice.
 The8, Jun, Dino and Hoshi of Seventeen visit the I-Land to administer the mini-mission themselves, which was won by Team "Pretty U".
-Kim Sun-oo places first and selects his song and lineup for the main mission.
-The contestants are divided into two units to perform new singles, "Chamber 5 (Dream of Dreams)" as a refreshing concept and "Flame On" as an explosion concept.
-The producers choose the contestant who will be eliminated based on individual scoring.
+Kim Sunoo places first and selects his song and lineup for the main mission.
+The contestants are divided into two units to perform new singles: "Chamber 5 (Dream of Dreams)" as a refreshing concept and "Flame On" as an explosion concept.
+The producers then choose the contestant who will be eliminated based on individual scoring.

-Park Sung-hoon and Kim Sun-oo were appointed as team leaders.
-Ta-ki, placed 11th in global votes for the previous Chemistry Test, is eliminated.
-Kim Sun-oo replaces Ta-ki with Park Sung-hoon, and K replaces Park Sung-hoon as leader of "Flame On".
+Park Sung-hoon and Kim Sunoo were appointed as team leaders.
+Taki, who placed 11th in global votes for the previous Chemistry Test, is eliminated.
+Kim Sun-oo replaces Taki with Park Sung-hoon, and K replaces Park Sung-hoon as leader of "Flame On".
 Both units have five days to practice, and Son Sung-deuk evaluates them as a midpoint check.

 K places first in the main part of the Concept Test, and Hanbin is eliminated by virtue of placing tenth.